JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 ![](FinalRmarkdownProject-JordynBlauer_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-## 2nd Analysis - Perason correlation
+## 2nd Analysis - Pearson correlation

-The second analysis performed was a pearson correlation test to measure the strength of the relationship between the linear variables.
+The second analysis performed was a Pearson correlation test to measure the strength of the relationship between the linear variables.

 ``` r